jml/flocker-tools/README.md

 # flocker-tools

-Experimantl repository for prototypes of tools for administering and debugging flocker clusters.
+Experimental repository for prototypes of tools for administering and debugging flocker clusters.